CodeStory/codestoryway-devoxx14be/README.md

 Don't need to install Chrome, Selenium, PhantomJS or what.
 It just works.

-To avoid port conflicts (two server asking for the same port) with test running in parallel, fluent-http gives you a `startOnRandomPort()` method which makes sure to avoid conflicts.
+To avoid port conflicts (two server asking for the same port) with tests running in parallel, fluent-http gives you a `startOnRandomPort()` method which makes sure conflicts are avoided.

 ## Simple REST Service